alt="collateralgrade.com"

 RATES

-The average interest rate on 30-year, fixed-rate mortgages dropped to 4.71 percent this week from 4.78 percent last week, Freddie Mac reported yesterday.
-That is the lowest level the 30-year average rate has reached since Freddie Mac began its weekly survey in 1971, company officials said.
-A year ago, rates for 30-year mortgages averaged 5.53 percent.
+The average interest rate on 30-year, fixed-rate mortgages rose to 4.46 percent last week from 4.40 percent the previous week, Freddie Mac reported.
+A year ago, rates for 30-year mortgages averaged 4.71 percent.

 BANK STOCKS